 If a FileVault 2 encrypted disk becomes unbootable, you will need to unlock it.
-The following steps describe how to unlock an encrypted disk using a password of an OS X account that's authorized to unlock the encryption.
+The following steps describe how to unlock an encrypted disk using a password of a macOS account that's authorized to unlock the encryption.

 To unlock an encrypted disk: